 Matomo Analytics, while robust in many areas, does face some performance and usability challenges that decision-makers and users should be aware of.

 One significant issue is the time required to create new segments or custom reports; these computing processes can be sluggish, often taking several hours before the data is fully available.
-This delay can impede the ability to make timely decisions based on the latest analytics.
+This delay can hinder timely decisions based on the latest analytics.

-Moreover, certain features that users might expect to be standard, such as the ability to generate custom reports, are only available in the paid version of Matomo and as paid plugins for the open-source edition.
-This limitation might push users towards the premium version, even if their needs are relatively basic, thereby adding to the platform’s overall cost.
+Moreover, certain features users might expect to be standard, such as the ability to generate custom reports, are available only in the paid version of Matomo and only as paid plugins for the open-source edition.
+This limitation may prompt users to upgrade to the premium version, even if their needs are relatively basic, thereby increasing the platform’s overall cost.

 Conclusion: for organisations with a focus on privacy and ownership